Thursday, October 17, 2024

 The things of yesteryear (are) always better.

-The word βελτίω is neuter plural, although you can also find the form βελτίονα; the dictionary form is βελτίων, which is used as the comparative form of ἀγαθός: better.
+The word βελτίω is neuter plural, although you can also find the expected form βελτίονα; the dictionary form (masculine singular) is βελτίων, and it is used as the comparative form of ἀγαθός: better.

 Ἀεὶ Λιβύη φέρει τι καινόν.